| | |

 Ingredients

-• distilled water – using water in homemade cleaners, bacteria can start to grow over time while the solution sits in the sealed container.
+• Distilled Water – using water in homemade cleaners, bacteria can start to grow over time while the solution sits in the sealed container.
 To keep this from happening, always use distilled water.

-• white vinegar – just regular old white distilled vinegar you use in cooking!
+• White Vinegar – just regular old white distilled vinegar you use in cooking!
 I buy mine in bulk at Sam’s Club.

-• castile soap – an all around great thing to have on hand.
+• Castile Soap – an all around great thing to have on hand.
 Its gentle enough to use on your skin, but strong enough to clean with!
 This is the kind of castile soap I like to use in my homemade cleaning products.
 Read more about the many ways you can use castile soap in your home!

-• olive oil – olive oil helps condition your leather furniture as you clean it!
+• Olive Oil – olive oil helps condition your leather furniture as you clean it!
 An off brand is fine.
 No need to spend more than you have to since you aren’t needing to be worried about flavor.

-• essential oils (Optional) – for additional cleaning power and a fresh smell, add a couple drops of citrus, cedarwood, eucalyptus, citronella or any other essential oils known for their cleaning power.
+• Essential Oils (Optional) – for additional cleaning power and a fresh smell, add a couple drops of citrus, cedarwood, eucalyptus, citronella or any other essential oils known for their cleaning power.

 I use a castile soap in these other recipes too: homemade face wash and homemade thieves cleaner

-how to make diy leather couch cleaner
+how to make dIY leather couch cleaner:

 Combine – In an empty spray bottle, combine 4 teaspoons white vinegar, 1 teaspoon olive oil and 1 teaspoons of castile soap.
-Fill the rest of the way with water.
+Fill the rest of the way with warm water.

 Mix – Shake well to combine.

-Tips
+Tips for success:

 Store – Store the DIY leather cleaner for up to 6 months.